 November 29 - December 31

 Monday-Saturday (10 a.m. – 4:00 p.m.)

 Sunday (11 a.m.- 4p.m.)

 Celebrate the holiday season at Baltimore’s largest holiday display of toy and model train layouts.
-Civil War Santa & Mrs. Claus arrive in the William Mason #25 locomotive to the Roundhouse at 10:30 a.m. on Friday, November 29.
+Civil War Santa & Mrs. Claus arrive by rail into the Roundhouse at 10:30 a.m. on Friday, November 29.
 Visits throughout the day with Civil War Santa.
 Weekend train rides and photo opportunities with Santa through December 22.
 Weekend train rides and photo opportunities with Frosty the Snowman through December 29.
 All ages enjoy indoor train carousel rides and crafts at Santa's North Pole.
 Children may mail their letters to Santa too.
 Don't miss seeing the Honorable William Donald Schaefer's toy train layout and some of his treasured holiday memorabilia.
 Plus the new exhibit Home for the Holidays where you learn how the B&O Railroad celebrated the holidays, hear recordings of Christmas carols by the B&O's Glee Club, learn about the famous employee decorated Holly Tree, and see the historic art and print images of Santa Claus as depicted by the famous illustrator Thomas Nast and B&O staff artists.

 Civil War 150th Anniversary